Pree16/Adaptive-artiifical-humming-bird-clustering/README.md

-# Automatic centroid initialization in k-means using artificial hummingbird algorithm
+# Automatic Centroid Initialization in K-Means Using Artificial Hummingbird Algorithm

-This repository contains an implementation of Automatic centroid initialization in k-means using artificial hummingbird algorithm using MATLAB.
+This repository contains an implementation of Automatic Centroid Initialization in K-Means Using Artificial Hummingbird Algorithm using MATLAB.

+## Overview
+This work enhances the k-means clustering algorithm by introducing an efficient and automatic method for centroid initialization based on the Artificial Hummingbird Algorithm (AHA).
+The primary goal is to improve clustering performance and convergence speed by avoiding poor initial centroids.

 ## Instructions